zuzavop/vbs-backend/README.md

 ## API Documentation

+In general, there are several default parameters available for every query:
+Defaults: `{"k": 1000, "dataset": "V3C", "model": "clip-laion", "add_features"="False", "speed_up"="True"}`
+`"add_features"` adds features to the returning json depending on the `"dataset"` and `"model"`.
+`"speed_up"` enables a download of the json file which speeds up the whole process.

 ### Text Query

 **Endpoint:** `/textQuery/`

 **Method:** POST

 **Description:** Accepts a JSON object with a text query and optional parameters.
 It retrieves a list of images based on the text query.
-Defaults: k=1000 (max=10000), get_embeddings=False

 **Request Body Example:**
 ```json